microsoft/Windows-driver-samples/filesys/miniFilter/scanner/README.md

 ---
 topic: sample
-description: A file data scanner example.
-Typically, anti-virus filters are of this type.
+description: "A file data scanner example.
+Typically, anti-virus filters are of this type."
 languages:
 - cpp
 products: